victorgrein/magnus-ai/README.md

 After installation, follow these steps to set up your first agent:

-1. **Configure MCP Server**: Set up your Model Control Protocol server configuration first
+1. **Configure MCP Server**: Set up your Model Context Protocol server configuration first
 2. **Create Client or Register**: Create a new client or register a user account
 3. **Create Agents**: Set up the agents according to your needs (LLM, A2A, Sequential, Parallel, Loop, or Workflow)